Spring Boot Starter Security

 Auto Configuration

-When we restart the application, we see following statements printed in the log.
+After restarting the application, you will notice the following statements printed in the logs.

 Mapping filter: 'springSecurityFilterChain' to: [/*]